ameisner/lsst_decam_recipe/README.md

 setup lsst_distrib
 ```

 Where ``$INSTALL_DIR`` is the top-level path to the local v19_0_0 LSST pipeline installation.
-You can verify that your environment is set up with an LSST pipeline installation by running:
+You can verify that your environment is set up with v19_0_0 of the LSST pipeline by running:

 ```
 $ eups list lsst_distrib